rodrigoieh/freeport-sc-event-listener/README.md

 ## Description

-Listens for events of Davinci smart contract and holds the state.
+Listens for events of Feeport smart contracts, calculates the state and stores it in DDC.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.